 That evidently was his position as he supervised the execution of Stephen, and took charge of the outer garments of the principal witnesses as they commenced to stone him.
+In spite of the wooderful adhim.
 In spite of the wonderful address and prayer of that outstanding man, Saul fully approved his death